 “After my son was born, my husband chased me away,” she said.
 “Both my parents are already dead, so I am the only one left to look after my kids.
 I don’t have any support to meet the needs of my children.
 Many times, I am struggling to find food for them.”

-When ASOTRY field agents came to sensitize the community, they began with weighing babies under the age of two.
+When field agents for ADRA’s ASOTRY project came to work with the community, they began with weighing babies under the age of two.
 At the time, Helene’s son, Masina, was 14 months old, and weighed only 19 pounds.

 “I have regularly weighed Masina since ASOTRY,” she said.
 “In the beginning, his weight was not stable—sometimes he was very underweight.
 When I did growth monitoring with the project, they found the child needed to be taken to Tsikonina to follow the program.
 I accepted and was willing to participate.”